tadhunt/bouldering-wall/README.md

 # Assets and Licenses
 Filename | License | Notes
 -------- | ------- | -----
-Bouldering-Wall.skp | TAD-2BSD | Inspired by Make magazine "Backyard Climbing Wall" (http://makezine.com/projects/make-43/outdoor-climbing-wall/)
+Bouldering-Wall.skp | TAD-2BSD | First version (see git history) Inspired by Make magazine "Backyard Climbing Wall" (http://makezine.com/projects/make-43/outdoor-climbing-wall/.
+Latest iteration (the one I actually built) is an indoor wall, and includes a 40° overhung moonboard (well, as much as fit into my garage.
+It's full width, and height goes up to row 13 of 18).
+Plus additional vertical and overhung sections.
 Lot-Overview.skp | TAD-2BSD, TRIMBLE-3DW | Property overview with structures & landscaping.
 Contains assets from `Bouldering-Wall.skp` and `Lemon tree.skp`
 Lemon tree.skp | TRIMBLE-3DW | A Lemon Tree Asset from Trimble 3D Warehouse